ali2002-collab/Database-Syntax-Analyser/README.md

 	This code, while functional, may not be perfect.
 There is room for enhancement and refinement to improve its efficiency and expand its capabilities.
 Your contributions and suggestions to enhance this project are welcomed and encouraged.

-	If you face any issues feel free to contact me.
+	If you face any issues feel free to contact me .